Is It Love Or Emotional Dependency? How To Tell

 - Are you terrified of losing this person?

-- Do you feel empty and alone inside unless your partner is with you, giving you the attention and approval that you are not giving to yourself?
+- Do you feel empty and alone inside unless your partner is giving you attention and validation?

 - Do you feel jealous and possessive of your partner?